UAlbanyArchives/ants/README.md

 ANTS is available publicly primarily as a proof of concept and a tool for experimentation.
 While we hope to implement ANTS at the University at Albany, SUNY, any external users should plan to require their own development and support.

-Comments and/or feature requests are welcome.
+Comments, bug reports, and feature requests are welcome.

 ##Features